 |Elopement Photographer & Planning Guide||5400 (based on the average couple investment)|

 Banff Elopement Packages

-- Unlimited location help and creating your elopement day-timeline – I want to take all the hard stuff around planning off your shoulders when it comes to working out how to elope in Banff
+- Unlimited location assistance – I want to take all the hard stuff around planning off your shoulders when it comes to working out how to elope in Banff

 - Assistance with permits and licenses

 - Personal printing rights to the fully-edited digital files

 - Online gallery with high-resolution photos (about 200 – 600+ photos depending on the amount of coverage and time spent together)

 If you’d like a more tailored quote, please reach out and let me help design your perfect Banff adventure wedding.